nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 This HTTPRoute has a few important properties:

-- The `parentRefs` references the gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
+- The `parentRefs` references the Gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
 - `cafe.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
 - The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.